awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm.md

    1. In **Service role**, leave **New service role** selected, and leave **Role name** unchanged\.
 You can also choose to use an existing service role, if you have one\.
 **Note**
 If you use a CodePipeline service role that was created before July 2018, you need to add permissions for Device Farm\.
 To do this, open the IAM console, find the role, and then add the following permissions to the role's policy\.
-For more information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.
+For more information, see [Add Permissions to the CodePipeline Service Role](security-iam.md#how-to-update-role-new-services)\.

       ```
       {